Gucci1218/blog/README.md

 ## This Site

-This is my personal learning notebook where I document what I'm learning — from calculus to circuits to finance.
+This is my personal learning notebook where I document what I'm learning — from math to circuits to finance.
 Feel free to explore!

 ---